-I first came across the word ‘Corymbus’ in a title of the first movement of the piano concerto by Edmund Rubbra.
+I came across the word ‘Corymbus’ in a title of the first movement of the piano concerto by Edmund Rubbra.
 The term has roots in Greek mythology and has a botanical meaning for a cluster of berries or flowers.
 I chose it because it reflects not only my interest in composers like Rubbra, but in looking at the connections between music, nature, and the wider humanities.

 To receive updates on new content, sign up to the mailing list: